Your Guide to the Highland Areas of Hekla, Landmannalaugar, and Þórsmörk.

 Continue along R26 from Leirubakki for roughly 45km.
 You will pass The Highland Center (a wise choice for refueling with gas and a meal).
 Turn south on F208 and drive 20km until you reach Landmannalaugar.
 (Note: On the map, F225 appears to be a more direct route from Leirubakki to Landmannalaugar.
 Bear in mind that maps of mountain roads can be deceiving and road status varies from year to year.
 Before taking F225, be sure to ask a local's opinion using Reddit for example, and check road conditions.)

 Upon arriving at Landmannalaugar you will find the central camping area and hot springs bath.
 The FI Center provides information about area hikes and camping.
 This is a popular destination during the summer season and we recommend you book accommodations in advance.
-There are four prevailing day hikes which display different facets of the area.
+There are four prevailing day hikes that display different facets of the area.
 More seasoned hikers may want to check out a day hike and enjoy the hot springs before gearing up to embark on the Laugavegur Trail to Þórsmörk.

 This accessible 5km loop runs from the camping area, through Laugahraun, a black basalt lava field with shining pieces of black obsidian rock and to the base of Mt.
 Brennisteinsalda.